shadyvalleyfarm/shadyvalleyfarm.github.io/_posts/2013-10-31-Test-Results-Are-In.md

 * [(Critter Grove) Buddy](/goats/Buddy)
 * [(RHV) Amigo](/goats/Amigo)

-All new arrivals in the future will be tested before being placed with the herd.
+The previous whole herd tests were a year ago but I've expanded a lot since then.
+All new arrivals are tested individually before being placed with the herd.
+I plan to continue the once a year whole herd testing.

 I am waiting for the paper results from my vet.
 Once I have those I'll scan and post online.